alyssavanerelli/grahami/maker/Final filtering/README.md

 # BLAST search
 - Now, we will perform a blast search
+- The program BLAST is already installed into our geneva lab path
 - This will take our annotation file and search for already published sequences
 - This will be used to assign gene names to the genes that match
 - We can be confident that these are real genes in our annotation